iotaledger/chronicle.rs/chronicle-api/README.md

   ]
 }'
 ```
-- **findTransactions** by hints

-All what the users have to do is to reflect the received hints with the next call till the response returns no hints at all.

 ## Find Transactions Changes
 - **findTransactions** returns `values/milestones/timestamps` beside `hashes`

 - **findTransactions** by `addresses/bundles/approvees/tags` might return `hints` which indicates the need for further calls to fetch the remaining pages

+- **findTransactions** by `hints`,
+  all what the users have to do is to reflect the received hints with the next call till the response returns no hints at all.

 ## Supporting the project